-Most of us believe that just by paying bills on time can get us a great credit score.
+Most of us believe that just paying bills on time can get us a great credit score.
 We check this while making a big purchase such as a new home or car.
 But our credit report may say a different story.
-Let us check out if paying for the car insurance can help build a good credit score.
+Let us check out if paying for car insurance can help build a good credit score.

 What Builds Credit

 Credit is built on the basis of your payment patterns for any service that you use on a credit basis.
 This includes your home insurance, mortgage payments, credit cards, department store card accounts, car loans, etc. The payments you make towards your rent, car insurance, tax, or utility expenses may not build credit.
 These types of accounts may not feature on your credit report.